Caroline-A/Medical_education/Search_strategy.md

 ### Searches in PubMed for TNLF

 An additional search was run on 09.11.2022 after discovering that affiliation data in PubMed is poor for Tidsskrift for den Norske Legeforening (TNLF).
 This is a potentially important journal for this question, but many publications were missed by the intitial searches (May 2022) because of missing affiliation data from this publisher in PubMed.
-Web of Science is not a suitable alternative source due to low numbers of publications indexed there from this journal (see "notes.md").
-Like for the other PubMed search, a update search was done 10.01.2023 to get all publications from 2022 (= 6 results).
+Web of Science is not a suitable alternative source as it has relatively few publications indexed from this journal.
+Like for the other PubMed search, an update search was done 10.01.2023 to get all publications from 2022 (= 6 results).

 As we can assume most of the content in this journal comes from Norwegian institutions, we decided it was important to include this content via a new search strategy which does not use country-level affiliation.
 We limited this search to publications from 1990 onwards.
 We also limited this search by excluding certain publication types - the study aims to only include scientific studies (termed "original articles" and "review articles" in TNLF), but we did not consider a positive filter to be reliable enough.
 Therefore we excluded publication types where we could be almost certain that they would not be relevant (letters, book reviews, etc. - see the types in the search string below).